tomcritchlow/tomcritchlow.github.io/_posts/2015-04-15-decentralized-brands.md

 Is this BuzzFeed being a crazy VC-backed media company?
 Or is this actually the future of publishing online?
 I'm beginning to think it's the latter...
 Remember - this is all happening at the same time that SEO is losing it's dominance as a channel - losing dominance for everyone but especially publishers!
 Who cares about a "duplicate content penalty" when publishing the same article 5 times in 5 different places gains 5x the eyeballs?

-I'm not 100% where this thinking leads but look out for more cross-publishing, more branded content and better measurement of "brand" online vs clicks, links and traffic.
+I'm not 100% sure where this thinking leads but look out for more cross-publishing, more branded content and better measurement of "brand" online vs clicks, links and traffic as our notion of brands becomes further decentralized.